JD-Pete/JD-Pete/README.md

 ## Hi there 👋

+IM JD-Pete and am curretly going to Scottsdale Community College!

 <!--
 **JD-Pete/JD-Pete** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.